Top seeds Zverev and Sabalenka advance at Miami Open

 Up next for three-times Grand Slam champion Sabalenka will be the winner of Saturday's night match on Grandstand between American defending Miami champion Danielle Collins and Swiss qualifier Rebeka Masarova.

-Naomi Osaka won 7-6(6) 3-6 6-4 against American wild card Hailey Baptiste while Italian sixth seed Jasmine Paolini advanced when Ons Jabeur, trailing 4-3 in the opening set, had to retire with a left leg injury.
+Naomi Osaka won 7-6(6) 3-6 6-4 against American wild card Hailey Baptiste to set up a clash with Italian sixth seed Jasmine Paolini, who advanced when Ons Jabeur, trailing 4-3 in the opening set, had to retire with a left leg injury.

+Osaka, who returned to action in January 2024 after a 15-month break during which she had a baby, said her fitness level is better now than it was in 2021 when she won the most recent of her four Grand Slam titles.

+"I feel like I'm better than 2021.
+You know, COVID really set me back, I'm not going to lie.
+I was in the house doing nothing," said Osaka.

 Third seed Coco Gauff also progressed with a 6-2 6-4 win over Greece's Maria Sakkari.